lidorte/planet-csv-deno-/README.md

 # planet-csv-deno

-Finding potential planets that could function as a new earth using data from "NASA".\n A practice code with "Deno".
-Part of ZTM course.\n
+Finding potential planets that could function as a new earth using data from "NASA".
+A practice code with "Deno".
+Part of ZTM course.
 Use: deno run --allow-read .\mod.ts to run the code with powershell